daremiz/Kaggle/KNN/Titanic_Machine_Learning_from_Disaster/README.md

-Metric: accuracy.
+Metric: accuracy.<br>
-Description: the percentage of passengers you correctly predict - survived or not.
+Description: the percentage of passengers you correctly predict - survived or not.<br>

 Score from this Notebook: 0.72966